 Desktop solutions are the original cryptocurrency wallets, and they have many merits over other types of wallets.
 If you choose an official service or a third-party version that has a reputation for security, these are normally very safe.

-You will, however, need to make absolutely sure that you have created a backup of your desktop wallet file or passphrase immediately because there’s always a risk of something happening to your PC or to your laptop.
-When using a desktop style service you should also be careful about what sites you visit and the kinds of things that you download.
+You will, however, need to make absolutely sure that you have created a backup of your desktop wallet file or passphrase immediately because there’s always a risk of something happening to your PC or laptop.
+When using a desktop style service you should also be careful about what sites you visit and things you download.

 These software packages can contain things like keyloggers or malware which try to steal passwords for popular wallets.
 So, while desktop clients are pretty safe, if you own a good deal of cryptocurrency, a cold storage option is the best for safety.